Healthy handwashing habits for life

 Double impact: promoting handwashing & immunisation together

 Gavi, the Vaccine Alliance, and Lifebuoy launched an innovative partnership in 2017 to protect children under five from illnesses and premature death.
 By promoting handwashing with soap and immunisation together – two of the most critical and cost-effective child survival interventions – the partnership aims to improve and save many young lives in India.

-The partnership leverages our expertise in behaviour change and marketing capability as well as our financial support.
-It also draws on Gavi’s health system strengthening investments and Vaccine Alliance networks to deliver behaviour change interventions and promote the benefits of vaccination and handwashing with soap.
+The partnership leverages our expertise in behaviour change and marketing capability, as well as our financial support.
+It draws on Gavi’s investments in strengthening the health system in India and the Vaccine Alliance networks to deliver behaviour change interventions, as well as promoting the benefits of vaccination and handwashing with soap.

 “Diarrhoea and pneumonia are two of the most devastating preventable illnesses which claim the lives of millions of children worldwide,” said Dr Seth Berkley, Gavi CEO.
 “Integrated interventions that begin at birth, including clean water and vaccines, can protect against these diseases.
 The Gavi and Unilever Lifebuoy partnership is a great example of the public and private sectors working together to help prevent millions of unnecessary deaths and save lives of the most vulnerable children.”